adjtomo/seisflows/docs/index.rst

 Available For Download
 ----------------------
-Users without accounts on tiger.princeton.edu can download and run the following inversions.
+Users without accounts on tiger.princeton.edu can run the following inversion:

 - checkerboard

-See these :doc:`instructions <instructions_remote>` for downloading and running inversions.
+See these :doc:`instructions <instructions_remote>`_ for downloading and running this example on any laptop, desktop, or cluster.

-The examples above can be run on most any laptop, desktop, or cluster.
-For more information about running on various systems, see `here <http://seisflows.readthedocs.org/en/latest/instructions_remote.html#run-checkerboard-test-in-parallel>`_ and `here <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>`_.
-We are working on making more examples available for download. t.
+Some additional examples based on the Marmousi model are avaiable `here <http://tigress-web.princeton.edu/~rmodrak/2dElastic>`_, although without accompanying step-by-step instructions.

 Available Locally
 -----------------

-Users with accounts on tiger.princeton.edu can run the following ready-to-go inversions.
+Users with accounts on tiger.princeton.edu can run the following inversions:

 *2D Regional and Global*